 The word orthonyxia is a combination of the greek or latin words, ORTHOS - meaning "correct" and ONYX - meaning "nail".

 Orthonyxia corrects toenail curvature through the attachment of a spring-like device to the nail.
+It is more commonly referred to as nail bracing or ingrown toenail bracing.
 Ingrown toenails are caused by an increasingly curved toenail and the resulting pressure from each side of the nail against the skin.
 Orthonyxia eliminates ingrown toenail pain by correcting the curve of the toenail.
 It provides a recurrence rate similar to surgery while being much less costly and invasive.
-CurveCorrect utilizes this method to treat ingrown toenails.
+CurveCorrect utilizes this method for treating ingrown toenails.